louwandre90/ansible-role-postgres/README.md

 * postgresql
 * postgresql-server-dev-all
 * python-psycopg2

-via apt.
-No configuration is done after installation.
+Packages are installed via apt and no configuration is done after installation.

 Requirements
 ------------